theliendem/Met-Maestro/scope.md

 13. Add a swipe gesture where you can swipe left or right to the next/previous tab, with an animation.
 14. Music scanning feature: Allow users to scan their sheet music using the device camera, and the app automatically translates the time signatures, tempo markings, and measure structure into a show.
 This would use OCR (Optical Character Recognition) to detect musical notation and convert it into the app's show format.
 15. Add a "piano" section to tuner to allow for tuning to a note.
+16. Add a new type of measure- a "transition" measure where it slowly changes tempo until it reaches the next tempo, instead of instantly jumping tempo

 ---